wuertele/Drupal-Deployer/README.txt

 Description:
 ------------

-This module provides visitors to your web site with currency exchange rates.
+This module provides visitors to your web site with currency conversion rates.

+It also provides a callable API for currency conversion that other modules can use.

 It relies on Yahoo!
 Finance for getting the currency exchange data.